Deanna2000/smile-widget-code-challenge/README.md

+#Notes from Deanna:
+I got the price to show up as part of an object for the dates that are within the range for the altered or sale pricing.
+For dates that use base pricing, I was able to show just the price field.
+I did not get the gift card added yet as a parameter for the endpoint.

 # smile-widget-code-challenge

 The Smile Widget Company currently sells two types of smile widgets: a Big Widget and a Small Widget.
 We'd like to add more flexibility to our product pricing.